Applying for Ethics Clearance for a Study or Experiment

 - Please note the default positions on anonymity of applicants and their rights (such as the right to withdraw from the study, or to request that their data is not used).
 Make sure to address these issues in the relevant section of the form, as well as the letter sent to each participant in your study.

 - You must edit the form letter (informed voluntary consent) attached to the end of the research ethics application form in order to tailor it to your study.
 All the highlighted issues (such as anonymity and right to withdraw) must be edited appropriately.
-You must also include the correct contact details at the top of the document and specify that this is for the Department of Computer Science.
+You must also include the correct contact details at the top of the document and specify the name of your department where indicated.
 The statement of informed voluntary consent should be submitted within the same document as the ethics application and should not be extracted as a separate file.

 - Please pay attention to all parts of the form; if the default position indicated for a section is all you need, it is still best to state this again.
 Empty forms look unprofessional and suggest the applicant has not read through all the required information.
-For the expedited process, the form instructions will indicate what sections need to be completed.
+For the expedited process, the full form must be completed.

 - Note the importance of the informed consent and confidentiality parts of the application: if these are not carefully motivated, the application is likely to be sent back for editing.

 - If the contents of your application are not consistent with your consent form, your application will be sent back for editing.

 - Any other ethical issues which may arise must be highlighted in the application.